 Is this ‘typical’ marital conflict or signs of emotional abuse?

-Before continuing, it is important to differentiate intense conflict in marriage from signs of emotional abuse and domestic violence.
+Before continuing, it is important to differentiate intense conflict in marriage from signs of emotional abuse and physical violence.
 While name-calling and outbursts of anger certainly feel abusive and emotionally harmful, domestic violence and emotional abuse are different.
-Telltale signs of emotional abuse include monitoring of whereabouts, isolation from friends and family, demeaning put-downs, having rules dictated, financial control, and the use of threats and intimidation to ensure compliance.
-If you are experiencing domestic violence or emotional abuse, professional help is usually necessary.
+Telltale signs of emotional abuse include demeaning putdowns, intimidation, and gaslighting.
+Such behaviors can escalate, leading to a coercive relationship characterized by monitoring, isolation, imposed rules, and financial controls to ensure compliance.
+If you are experiencing domestic violence or emotional abuse, professional help is essential.
 When difficulties are confined to arguments, it is more likely you are dealing with relationship conflict.
 This article addresses verbal abuse in a relationship and describes an effective way to put an end to verbal abuse.
-It will be less applicable to an emotionally abusive relationship or domestic violence.
+It is not intended for use in an emotionally abusive relationship or domestic violence.

 What does verbal abuse in a relationship actually look like?